-MIN monitoring Switched to ON below the limit value;

-switched to OFF when, following this, Limit value and

-Hysteresis are exceeded.

-MAX Switched to ON above the limit value;

-monitoring switched to OFF when, following this, Limit value and

-Hysteresis are undershot.
+MIN monitoring If switched to ON (NO contact) or OFF (NC contact) under the limit value; in the event of a subsequent exceeding of limit value plus hysteresis, it is switched to OFF (NO contact) or ON (NC contact).

+MAX monitoring

+If switched to ON (NO contact) or OFF (NC contact) above the limit value; in the event of a subsequent undershooting of limit value minus hysteresis, it is switched to OFF (NO contact) or ON (NC contact).

+The graphic display in the centre of the screen refers to the relay wiring as a NO contact (ON).

-Hysteresis To avoid switching cycles.
+Field Explanation Hysteresis To avoid switching cycles.
 Channel Selection of the channel that is to be monitored.

-Limit value Values for the limits of the unit selected in Unit/analog output; 1 decimal place.

-When changing the phys. unit, the relay limit values are

-set to the default values.
+Limit value Values for the limits of the unit selected in Unit/analog output ; 1 decimal place.
+When changing the phys. unit, the relay limit values are set to the default values.
+Collective alarm Explanation Selection of the messages (error, etc.) that should result in a collective alarm (OR linkage).

-Collective alarm

-Selection of the messages (error, etc.) that should result in a collective alarm (or linkage).